Enumeration

 Enumeration is a very simple search algorithm that just puts every solution in some (total) order, checks the first one, then the second, then the third, and so on until it finds a solution with a good enough fitness.

 In this example, the fitness of a particular location is shown by how light the grey colour is.
-This is randomly generated when the page loads.
+This is randomly generated when the page loads (if the square looks black, try reloading the page).

 Each (x, y) point in the square is a solution, and our goal is to find the best (lightest).
 To enumerate 2D points we need to interleave the x and y values somehow.
 There are a few different ways we could do it, but in this case we use the following algorithm: